hlee2052/Face-Image-Sorter/README.md

 # Face Image Sorter

-A python program to copy images to different folders based on face-features, without having to manually go through each images by hands.
+A python program to copy images to different folders based on face-features, without having to manually go through each image manually.

 - created GUI with tkinter
 - face_recognition library used to extract and compare facial features